 "I still think we have incredible days ahead of us. ...
 We can achieve anything if we all pull together," Cameron said.

-Cameron's Conservatives have led in the polls for several years, but last week's debate -- the first ever during a British election campaign -- shook up the race.
+Cameron's Conservatives have held a narrow lead in the polls for several years, but last week's debate -- the first ever during a British election campaign -- shook up the race.

 Clegg was widely judged the winner of the first debate, and polls showed the Liberal Democrats shooting from a distant third to first place in many polls.